-There are several ways to stop or prevent hiccups in newborns.
-Taking breaks from feeding to burp and using pacifiers can help, for example.
-It is important to remember that most babies get hiccups in their first year, and they are not usually a cause for concern.
+There are several ways to stop hiccups in newborns, including regular burping and using pacifiers.
+It is important to remember that most babies get hiccups.
+However, a parent or caregiver may wish to try home remedies to stop or prevent hiccups.

 The hiccups happen when the baby’s diaphragm contracts.
 This forces air out through closed vocal cords, creating the hiccupping sound.